 Peer review process

 Economic Thought is committed to openness in academic publishing and wishes to enhance the social and cooperative aspects of research.
 Once submissions have been vetted by the editors, those that fall within the journal’s remit and meet acceptable standards of professional quality will be assessed through the open peer review process.
 Papers (with named authors) will be posted on the journal’s Open Peer Discussion forum for a minimum of eight weeks in order to solicit comment and debate.
 The editors may also request further comments or reviews from experts in relevant fields.
-The editors aim to reach a decision on publication no later than 12 weeks after posting the paper to the forum.

 Economic Thought operates a novel form of peer review using an Open Peer Discussion Forum or OPD.
 The OPD system is open in the following respects: